samReact/certiwatch/README.md

 npx hardhat run scripts/deploy.js --network localhost
 ```

-3. In the api folder, start the API.
+3. In the api folder, start the API (port 5000).

 ```bash
 npm run dev
 ```

-api will run in port 5000.

-4. In the client folder, run the command below command to start the Web3 application.
+4. In the client folder, run the command below command to start the Web3 application (localhost:5173).

 ```bash
 npm run dev
 ```

-client will run in localhost:5173

 ## Tests